Zuplo

 • You need the flexibility of self-hosted gateway infrastructure

-GitOps maturity isn’t binary.
-Many teams start with a dashboard-driven workflow, move to storing config in Git, then add CI/CD sync, and eventually adopt a git-native platform.
-The platforms in this comparison support different points on that journey.
-The question is where you want to end up, and how much pipeline glue you want to maintain to get there.
+Consider the full picture: GitOps maturity is not binary.
+Many teams start with a dashboard-driven workflow, move to storing config in Git, then add CI/CD sync, and eventually adopt a git-native platform like Zuplo.
+The question is where you want to end up, and how much pipeline glue you are willing to maintain to get there.

 Try Zuplo’s git-native API gateway at zuplo.com and see how config-as-code, automatic branch previews, and deploy-on-merge work in practice.